Purchase Agreement Requirements

 Under the Condominium Property Act, a developer is legally required to include the following information in the purchase agreement:

-- How to cancel the purchase agreement (information must be included on the outside cover or front page of the agreement)
+- How to cancel the purchase agreement (in the prescribed form)

 - If the condominium unit and/or common property are not substantially completed, the agreement must include a description, drawing, or photograph showing: